miguelglez8/miguelglez8/README.md

 - 🔭 I’m currently studying Software Engineering in Oviedo
 - 🌱 I’m currently learning in EII
 - 🤔 I’m looking for help with Back-end development
-- 👯 I’m interested in Data
+- 👯 I’m also interested in Data

 ## 🤝 Contacts